PandoraPFA/MarlinPandora/scripts/PandoraSettings_README.txt

 ---------------------------

-The accompanying Marlin steering files are configured for use with Ilcsoft v01-17-05, with the detector model ILD_o1_v05/v06 and the physics list QGSP_BERT.
+The accompanying Marlin steering file has been configured for use with Ilcsoft v01-17-07, with the detector model ILD_o1_v06 and the physics list QGSP_BERT.
+The PandoraPFA calibration constants were derived using the ILDCaloDigi digitiser with semi-infinite timing cuts (10^6 ns) and a hadronic energy cell truncation of 1 GeV.